Sustainable rice

 Since 2021, processor and distributor SWT Tanners has committed to working more closely with Ugandan farmers on sustainable practices through an outgrower scheme.
 Previously sourcing all its rice from Pakistan, the company now procures 25% of its paddy locally.
 Although competition with Tanzanian rice remains strong, 350 tonnes of rice produced by the cooperatives supported by Rikolto rice in 2023 reached the market, compared to 100 tonnes in 2019, testifying to a positive trend.
 SWT Tanners aims to reach 70% local rice in the near future and is also working with Rikolto to help farmers access credit and reduce mechanisation costs.

-Similarly, in Senegal, we’re working with SFA, a rice processor, and the Belgian branch of Durabilis, and have developed a roadmap with FPA, a producer organisation.
+Similarly, in Senegal, we’re working with SFA, a rice processor, and branch of Durabilis, and have developed a roadmap with FPA, a producer organisation.
 The aim?
 To improve rice quality and increase yields on 10,000 hectares, involving 11,000 farmers.
 In return, by providing SFA – which sources 65% of its rice locally – with a steady supply of higher-quality paddy, FPA producers can secure a stable market.
 Aligning objectives has been the basis for building a strong business relationship, kicking off in 2023 with the first contract being signed with a union of 600 farmers for 1925 tonnes of quality paddy.

 While collaborations like this are essential to strengthening local markets, we also want to create new dynamics, such as the recently launched Healthy Rice Initiative,” explains John Ereng, Rice Programme Director for East Africa.
 “This multi-stakeholder collaboration in the Mbale City region brings together smallholder farmers, rice processors, aggregators and traders to jointly develop a local label for sustainably produced rice, inspired by the work done in the DRC.